Heisen47/react-weather-app/README.md

-#Technologies used to build this -
+# Technologies used to build this -

-###react , bootstrap , css , react-top-loading-bar , lucide icons , vercel , git , github , js
+### react , bootstrap , css , react-top-loading-bar , lucide icons , vercel , git , github , js , npm

-#live preview of the app
+# live preview of the app

 https://react-weather-app-psi-six.vercel.app/